 You Can Adopt a BLM Wild Horse or Burro in Arizona Year Round

-Wild horses and burros are offered for adoption by appointment only at the Florence Wild Horse and Burro Training and Holding Facility.
-You can usually choose from hundreds of horses and burros.
-Minimum adoption fee is $125 for an untrained animal.
+Wild horses and burros are offered for adoption/purchase by appointment only at the Florence Wild Horse and Burro Training and Holding Facility.
+The minimum adoption fee is $125 for an untrained animal.

-The $125 adoption fee is payable to “BLM.”
-All training fees are separately payable to “ACI.”
+The $125 adoption fee is payable to "BLM."
+All training fees are separately payable to "Arizona Correctional Industries."

 You must be a pre-approved adopter in order to make an appointment.
 Please schedule your appointment in advance to allow staff time to prepare.

-To request an adoption application or directions to the facility, call the BLM office at 602-417-9421 or download an Adoption Application.
+To request an adoption application or directions to the facility, call the BLM office at 602-417-9200 or download an Adoption Application.
 Individuals interested in adopting/purchasing a wild horse or burro may obtain information from the Bureau of Land Management.

 For application, adoption procedures or more information call our toll-free number 1-866-4MUSTANGS (866-468-7826), in Phoenix (623) 580-5500, or visit the National website.